codatio/codat-docs/docs/using-the-api/push.md

 Codat supports two methods of monitoring the status of push operations: polling and webhooks.

+Webhooks first: (we should push users to use webhooks as it's better use of resources).

 ### 1. Polling

+- Less discussion about this.

 The Codat API provides two endpoints for monitoring push operations: one for viewing the status of all the most recent push operations, and one for viewing the status of a single push operation, identified by the `PushOperationKey` returned when you requested the push.